fanteastick/quartz-test/content/Quartz Snippets.md

 ---
 date created: 2024-07-09T02:02
-date modified: 2024-08-25T22:59
+date modified: 2024-08-27T23:31
 ---

 Misc ideas: to be loosely kept up-to-date with my quartz to-do list %% [[Todo]] %%

 - [x] emitter: a page with all the exploring-related things? take inspo from custom landing page. --> prob want new file to define layouts
 	- Ended up making a [[Map]]
-- transformer: add some subtitle stuff based on lastmod transformer and adding to createdmodifieddate
+- [x] transformer: add some subtitle stuff based on lastmod transformer and adding to createdmodifieddate
 - feature: copy current URL to clipboard

 Also: [[Cool other websites]]

 > I'm a collector of everything. 💬 Alessandro Michele

+## Quartz snippets that could be used

+Pulled from discord mostly, but maybe also GitHub crawling.

+### Ways to browse plugins

+Kirby — 02/22/2024 8:36 AM

+> There are some in this channel (use Discord search for has: file in: 🤝-community-plugins)
+>
+> is:pr is:closed plugin in the GitHub pull requests page
+>
+> if my PR gets merged, search for .quartz on any source hosting service (that's the optional naming guideline, name your repo plugin.quartz)

+Giscus is the same as utterances but better bc newer and discussions.

 ## Filter an RSS feed